History of Richmond, Virginia: 17th century

 Following this, the English made no attempt to settle any higher than Henricus (in modern Chesterfield County), which lasted from 1611 until the Indian massacre of 1622.
 Following the Second Anglo-Powhatan War of 1644–45, the Powhatan tribes signed a peace treaty in 1646 ceding the settlers all territory below the Fall Line, from the Blackwater River to the York River.
 At this time, the colony built Fort Charles at the falls of the James, near where the legal frontier was for over half a century.
 After two years, the site of Fort Charles was relocated to Manastoh on the South Side of the river (later known as Manchester, Virginia), where the ground was considered slightly more fertile.

-In 1656 several hundred Nahyssans and Mahocks (Siouan groups) and Rechahecrians (possibly Erie) threatened both the Powhatans and the English by settling near the falls; a combined force of English and Pamunkeys was sent to dislodge them in Battle of Bloody Run, where the Pamunkey weroance Totopotomoi was slain.
+In 1656, several hundred Nahyssans and Mahocks and Rechahecrians (possibly Erie) threatened both the Powhatans and the English by settling near the falls; a combined force of English and Pamunkeys was sent to dislodge them in Battle of Bloody Run, where the Pamunkey weroance Totopotomoi was slain.

 Col. David Crawford, a Virginia Burgess 1692–94, owned much of the land in the latter 17th century that would become Richmond.
 By around 1699 or 1700, the Monacan had abandoned their closest settlement, Mowhemencho, above the falls at Bernard's Creek — which was then repopulated with French Huguenot pioneers, to serve as a further buffer between the downriver English plantations and the native tribes.
 The name of the Huguenots' village survives today in that of the Richmond suburb of Manakin-Sabot, Virginia.

 In 1673, William Byrd I was granted lands on the James River that included the area around Falls that would become Richmond and already included small settlements.
 Byrd was a well-connected Indian trader in the area and established a fort on the site.
 William Byrd II inherited his father's land in 1704.